thanhlong2803/internal-departmant-transfer-letter/README.md

 The table employee_file has contained files for employees and per employee will use many files.
 The employee is created, delete, edit so the employees can internal department transfer letter.
 The employee_role description per employee will have many roles.
 Finally, The table settingtransferletter description is the most important in a sent document, it helps to set up config between department and  example ( from department A sent document to  department B, from department B can not be sent the document to department C)

+# Create web Api For Internal Department Transfer Letter
+Below is all net 6  created and the description for the project Internal Department Transfer Letter.